epfl-ada/ada-2020-project-milestone-p3-p3_datomicdataster/README.md

 This will allow us to group each user into social categories<br>

 By using the snapshots of old and new friendships, we train a model in order to predict the dynamics of friendships, considering the traveler or not clusters as well as their social score.
-We will use cross validation to improve our predication accuracy.<br>
+We will use cross validation and other selected methods to improve our predication accuracy.<br>

 **6. Proposed timeline**